Midlands Branch – Incident to Improvement – RESCHEDULED TO 9TH DECEMBER 2021

 In essence the Common Safety Method for Risk Evaluation and Assessment requires safety engineers to consider “all reasonably foreseeable hazards” this presentation considers some hazards that have occurred but were not “reasonably foreseeable” but still occurred!

-To register for the webinar please click here
+To register for the webinar please click here.
+SaRS webinars are free and open to all (SaRS members and non-members).

 The webinar will be presented by: